Dragonstone © Marc Simonetti

 House Targaryen colonization

-A century or so before the Doom of Valyria, House Targaryen, a noble Valyrian house, took possession of the island and built a castle upon it, which became the westernmost outpost of the Valyrian Freehold.
+Two centuries before the Doom, Valyrians took possession of the island and built a castle upon it, which became the westernmost outpost of the Valyrian Freehold.
 The castle towers were shaped by Valyrian magic to look like dragons, giving it the name Dragonstone.

-Twelve years prior to the Doom, the head of House Targaryen at the time, Aenar Targaryen, relocated his family and five dragons (including Balerion) to Dragonstone, because of the visions of his maiden daughter Daenys.
-In Valyria their rivals saw their flight to Dragonstone as an act of surrender, as cowardice.
+Twelve years prior to the Doom, Aenar Targaryen, the head of House Targaryen, relocated his family, their five dragons, and all their wealth to Dragonstone, because of the visions of his maiden daughter Daenys.
+In Valyria their rivals saw the Targaryen flight to bleak Dragonstone as an act of cowardly surrender.
+Four of the dragons brought from Valyria eventually died on Dragonstone, leaving only Balerion.
+However, two eggs hatched and Vhagar and Meraxes were born.

 The Targaryen Lords of Dragonstone were: